-Referral process
+5 Referral Process

-All staff and visitors to the school must refer all concerns about children and young people who show signs of vulnerability to radicalisation to the SPOC or in their absence to the Designated Safeguarding Lead (DSL).
-For further details about safeguarding referrals, please see the school's Safeguarding and Child Protection Policy and Procedures, which can be found on the school website.

-If the SPOC becomes aware of a concern relating to the radicalisation of a pupil, he or she will discuss this with the Headmaster, the DSL and the LSCB so that appropriate actions can be taken to safeguard the pupil and appropriate referrals, including to the Channel programme, can be made.
+- 5.1 All staff and visitors to the school must refer all concerns about children and young people who show signs of vulnerability to radicalisation to the Prevent Lead or, in their absence, to the Designated Safeguarding Lead (DSL) or Headmaster.
+For further details about safeguarding referrals, please see the school's Safeguarding and Child Protection Policy and Procedures, which can be found on the school website. - 5.2 If the Prevent Lead becomes aware of a concern relating to the radicalisation of a pupil, they will discuss this with the Head and the Local Safeguarding Partners so that appropriate actions can be taken to safeguard the pupil and appropriate referrals, including to the Channel programme, can be made. - 6 Curriculum - 6.1 We are committed to ensuring that our pupils are offered a broad and balanced curriculum that aims to prepare them for life in modern Britain.
+We encourage our pupils to be inquisitive learners who are open to new experiences and are tolerant of others. - 6.2 Our values support the development of the whole child as a reflective learner within a calm, caring, happy and purposeful atmosphere.
+Teaching the school's core values alongside the fundamental British values supports quality teaching and learning, whilst making a positive contribution to the development of a fair, just and civil society. - 6.3 We aim to provide a safe space in which pupils can understand the risks associated with terrorism and develop the knowledge, skills and confidence to be able to challenge extremist views.

-Curriculum

-We are committed to ensuring that our pupils are offered a broad and balanced curriculum that aims to prepare them for life in modern Britain.
-We encourage our pupils to be inquisitive learners who are open to new experiences and are tolerant of others.

-Our values support the development of the whole child as a reflective learner within a calm, caring, happy and purposeful atmosphere.
-Teaching the school's core values alongside the fundamental British Values supports quality teaching and learning, whilst making a positive contribution to the development of a fair, just and civil society.

-We aim to provide a safe space in which pupils can understand the risks associated with terrorism and develop the knowledge, skills and confidence to be able to challenge extremist views.
 We will include opportunities in the curriculum for pupils to build resilience to pressure and to develop the skills they need to recognise and stay safe from abuse and radicalisation.
-In particular:

-- PSHE lessons will be used along with tutor periods/form periods to teach pupils to understand and manage risks associated with terrorism and radicalisation, resist pressure, make safer choices and seek help if necessary. - By promoting British values such as tolerance and respect as indicated above. - Through citizenship, religious education and other relevant subject syllabus with focus on democracy, diversity, mutual respect and managing debates around contentious issues.
+In particular: - PSHE lessons will be used along with tutor periods/form periods to teach pupils to understand and manage risks associated with terrorism and radicalisation, resist pressure, make safer choices and seek help if necessary.

-Digital safety

-The internet provides children and young people with access to a wide-range of content, some of which is harmful.
+- Using the Votes for Schools platform as a means of developing critical thinking and resilience, as well as promoting British values such as tolerance and respect as indicated above. - 6.4 Through citizenship, religious education and other relevant subject syllabus with focus on democracy, diversity, mutual respect and managing debates around contentious issues. - 7 Digital Safety - 7.1 The internet provides children and young people with access to a wide-range of content, some of which is harmful.
 Extremists use the internet, including social media, to share their messages.
-The filtering systems used in our school block inappropriate content, including extremist content.

-Pupils will be taught how to stay safe online, both in school and outside school.
-They will be taught to understand the risks posed by adults or young people who use the internet and social media to groom, abuse or radicalise other people, especially children, young people and vulnerable adults.

-Web filtering is active in every school which includes preventing access to the following:
+The filtering systems used in our school block inappropriate content, including extremist content. - 7.2 Pupils will be taught how to stay safe online, both in school and outside school.
+They will be taught to understand the risks posed by adults or young people who use the internet and social media to groom, abuse or radicalise other people, especially children, young people and vulnerable adults. - 7.3 Web filtering is active in every school which includes preventing access to the following: